1. All the submitted articles will be checked for plagiarism and originality. The maximum plagiarism allowed is 15 per cent.

 7. Plagiarism is discouraged at all stages and may result in the withdrawal of the manuscript or article.
 Plagiarism is defined as the unauthorised use of text, data, figures, or pictures, as well as the paraphrasing of language, thoughts, and ideas.

 8. Publications that have been significant in determining the nature of the reported work should also be cited.
 Plagiarism includes “passing off” another’s paper as the author’s own, copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.

 9. Plagiarism in all its forms constitutes unethical publishing behaviour and is intolerable.

-A plagiarized article is rejected at the sole discretion of our editors (based on the percentage of plagiarism found) and/or the author is given some time to resubmit the revised, non-plagiarized work, which will be considered as a fresh submission.
-This minimizes the load on our peer-reviewers, allowing them to focus their time and effort on accessing the manuscript's content, resulting in an efficient peer-review.
+10. A plagiarised article is rejected at the sole discretion of our editors (based on the percentage of plagiarism explored) and/or the author is given time to resubmit the revised, non-plagiarized work, which will be considered a fresh submission.
+This reduces the burden on our peer reviewers, allowing them to concentrate their time and effort on accessing the manuscript's content, resulting in an efficient peer review.

 11. Proper citation should be given in the manuscript for Images/Figures and Tables reproduced from any other sources.